polhenarejos/picokeys-docs/docs/picokeyapp/firmware.md

 ## Supported update modes

-Depending on the device state and firmware, PicoKeyApp may support firmware updates when the device is in:

-- **BOOTSEL / RESCUE mode** (recommended and most reliable)
+Depending on the device state and firmware, PicoKey App may support firmware updates when the device is **BOOTSEL / RESCUE mode**.
-- Normal operation mode (firmware-dependent)

 For new or freshly flashed devices, **RESCUE mode is expected**.

 ---